longenbach/Tableau-Interactive-Confusion-Matrix/README.md

   <img src="imgs/CM.png" width="500"/>
 </p>

-The new interactive Tableau confusion matrix solves tries to solve this issue.
+The new interactive Tableau confusion matrix looks to tackle this issue.

 ## How: